yboulag/cTOST/README.md

 In order the demonstrate the use of the function `cTOST`, we will use it on a dataset included in the package.
-The dataset was obtained using the cutaneous bioequivalence method detailed in Quartier et al. (2019) and was provided by the same authors.It contains 17 pairs of comparable porcine skin samples on which measurements of econazole nitrate deposition (an antifungal medication used to treat skin infections) were collected using two (supposedly) bioequivalent products.
+The dataset was obtained using the cutaneous bioequivalence method detailed in Quartier et al. (2019) and was provided by the same authors.
+It contains 17 pairs of comparable porcine skin samples on which measurements of econazole nitrate deposition (an antifungal medication used to treat skin infections) were collected using two (supposedly) bioequivalent products.
 These